-The "El Tour season" kicks off in September at Loop the Loop, a free bicycling event routed along The Loop, Tucson's car-free, multi-use urban path.
-Other El Tour season activities include training classes and practice rides, bike patrol certification classes, a two-day El Tour Expo, orientation meetings, a dedication dinner, and the Indoor El Tour.
-See the current El Tour schedule of events.
-If you're unsure which ride is best for you or another rider, contact Perimeter Bicycling Association of America (PBAA) and talk with a staff member.
+The "El Tour season" kicks off in September at Loop the Loop, a free ride routed along The Loop, Tucson's car-free, multi-use urban path.
+Other El Tour season activities include training classes and practice rides led by experts, bike patrol certification classes, the El Tour Expo, and a pre-ride dedication dinner.
+Before and after El Tour, find out how to make the most of Tucson's cycling opportunities.

-El Tour's prominence has contributed to metro Tucson's consistent rankings as one the country's top bicycle-friendly communities.
-Here are a few more recent accolades:
+The popularity of El Tour has contributed to Tucson's consistently high rankings as a bicycle-friendly community.
+Here are a few accolades:

 •#5 of 10 cities ranked overall in America’s Best Places for Bikes, PlacesForBikes Rating System, May 2018.

 #23 of 50 best bike cities – Bicycling Magazine, September 2016

 •#9 of most bikeable cities in USA - Walk Score, May 2015

 •Top 10 cycling cities in U.S. – TravelChannel.com, May 2015

 •#7 of most bike-friendly cities – BetterDoctor.com, March 2015

 The Tucson area boasts more than 700 miles of paved bikeways, including dedicated streetside lanes and residential bike routes as well as The Loop, a 131-mile network of car-free, shared-use paths connecting communities within Pima County.

 Drink Craft Beer Like a Tucson…